arnewitt/aiservice/README.md

 - Python 3.11+ with dependencies
 - FFmpeg (required for audio processing)
-- Docker (optional, but preferred with containerized deployment)
+- Docker (optional, but preferred for containerized deployment)

 ### Installation